yuxiaomin/koa-passport-saml-example/README.md

 ```

 navigating to `localhost:8080` should redirect you for SAML authentication.
 Once you're authed, you'll be able to hit `localhost:8080` and see the success message.

+The updates in the forked repo
+1. Upgrade the libs in the package.json
+2. Add the sample code for the logout